-Table 3-21 shows the receive comma alignment settings.
+Table 3-22 shows the receive comma alignment settings.

-Table 3-21: Comma Detection
+Table 3-22: Comma Detection

 Option Description Use Comma Detection Enables receive comma detection.
 Used to identify comma characters and SONET framing characters in the data stream.
-Decode Valid Comma Only When receive comma detection is enabled, limits the detection to specific defined comma characters.
+Decode Valid C omma Only When receive comma detection is enabled, limits the detection to specific defined comma characters.
 Comma Value Select one of the standard comma patterns or User Defined to enter a custom pattern.
 The XAUI example uses K28.5.
 Plus Comma 10-bit binary pattern representing the positive-disparity comma character to match.
 The rightmost bit of the pattern is the first bit to arrive serially.
-The XAUI example uses 0101111100 (K28.5).
 Minus Comma 10-bit binary pattern representing the negative-disparity comma character to match.
 The rightmost bit of the pattern is the first bit to arrive serially.
 The XAUI example uses 1010000011 (K28.5).
 Comma Mask 10-bit binary pattern representing the mask for the comma match patterns.
 A 1 bit indicates the corresponding bit in the comma patterns is to be matched.
 A 0 bit indicates don't care for the corresponding bit in the comma patterns.
 The XAUI example matches the lower seven bits (K28.5).
 Any Byte Boundary When a comma is detected, the data stream is aligned using the comma pattern to the nearest byte boundary.
 Align to Two Byte Boundary When a comma is detected, the data stream is aligned using the comma pattern to the 2-byte boundary.
 Four Byte Boundary When a comma is detected, the data stream is aligned using the comma pattern to the 4-byte boundary ENPCOMMAALIGN Active-High signal which enables the byte boundary alignment process when the plus comma pattern is detected.
-ENMCOMMAALIGN Active-High signal which enables the byte boundary alignment process when the minus comma pattern is detected.
-Ontional Posts RXSLIDE Active-High signal that causes the byte alignment to be adjusted by one bit with each assertion.
+Optional Ports ENMCOMMAALIGN Active-High signal which enables the byte boundary alignment process when the minus comma pattern is detected.
+RXSLIDE Active-High signal that causes the byte alignment to be adjusted by one bit with each assertion.
 Takes precedence over normal comma alignment.
-Optional Ports RXBYTEISALIGNED Active-High signal indicating that the parallel data stream is aligned to byte boundaries.
+RXBYTEISALIGNED Active-High signal indicating that the parallel data stream is aligned to byte boundaries.
 RXBYTEREALIGN Active-High signal indicating that byte alignment has changed with a recent comma detection.
 Note that data errors can occur with this condition.
 RXCOMMADET Active-High signal indicating the comma alignment logic has detected a comma pattern in the data stream.

-Table 3-22 details the preemphasis and differential swing settings.
+Table 3-23 details the preemphasis and differential swing settings.

-Table 3-22: Preemphasis and Differential Swing
+Table 3-23: Preemphasis and Differential Swing

 Option Description Differential Swing and Emphasis Mode Specifies the transmitter pre-cursor preemphasis mode setting.
 Selecting Custom mode enables user driven settings for differential swing and preemphasis level.
 The XAUI example uses the Custom mode to dynamically set the preemphasis level.
-See 1 UG476, 7 Series FPGAs GTX/GTH Transceivers User Guide for details.
+See 1 UG476 , 7 Series FPGAs GTX/GTH Transceivers User Guide for details.

-Table 3-23 describes the RX equalization settings.
+Table 3-24 describes the RX equalization settings.

-Table 3-23: RX Equalization
+Table 3-24: RX Equalization

 Option Description Equalization Mode Sets the equalization mode in the receiver.
 See UG476 , 7 Series FPGAs GTX/GTH Transceivers User Guide for details on the decision feedback equalizer.
 The XAUI example uses DFE-Auto mode.
 Automatic Gain Control Sets the automatic gain control of the receiver.
 The value can be set to Auto or Manual.
+Use RX Equalizer CTLE3 Adaptation Logic (DFE mode only) Applicable only to GTX transceivers.
+If checked, the CTLE3 adaptation logic is instantiated in the example design.
+For more information, refer to Chapter 5, Detailed Example Design.

-Table 3-24 describes the RX termination settings.
+Table 3-25 describes the RX termination settings.

-Table 3-24: RX Termination
+Table 3-25: RX Termination